 - You think that you are crazy; you feel that you need professional help to overcome your problems.

 - Your internal voices are critical, judgmental, overpowering at times, and abusive; you hear the abusive words and phrases he speaks to you in your own internal dialogue.

 - You keep telling yourself it will be better when he retires, the children are grown, he gets that promotion, he finishes that project, after lunch, … .
 You constantly wait for the good times.

 - You believe that one day your abuser will realize how good of a spouse you’ve been and will be sorry; the abuser will do a complete 180 culminating in his admiration and respect for you.
 This belief is hard to shake because of the nice times in which your abuser stops his abusive behaviors long enough to allow you to think “It’s different this time” (a.k.a. the honeymoon period).

-Signs of Verbal Abuse Change Into Symptoms of Disease
+Chronic Stress Caused by Verbal Abuse Can Change Into Symptoms of Physical Disease